Dr. David Wiley

 On June 20, from 10 until 11:30 am, in the Central Library Parlor (6th floor)

-David Wiley will deliver the following public presentation:
+David Wiley delivered the following public presentation:

 Title: Unlocking the Classroom: Maximizing the Potential of Open Educational Resources